uf-mil/mil/Getting-Started.md

 Getting Started Guide
 =====================

-Assuming you've already spoken come by the lab and spoken to us
+Assuming you've already come by the lab and spoken to us

 1. Clone this repository.
 As of now, Sub8 has no dependencies on the rest of uf-mil, so it can exist in its own catkin workspace.